 labeled for soap, not for candles or room fresheners.)

-Cut your soap base into small pieces, about 1/4 inch cubes but you don’t worry about getting too precise with this.
+Step 1: Cut your soap base into small pieces, about 1/4 inch cubes but don’t worry about getting too precise with this.
 A rough chop is fine.
 Measure out 1/2 cup.
 Make sure your soap is packed tightly into your measuring cup.

 If you are using a glass or metal baking pan, line it with freezer paper, shiny side up.
 I prefer freezer paper to wax paper because it’s heavier and doesn’t stick to the sugar scrub cubes.
 You can tape the paper to the pan to keep it secure.